JeffersonLab/g4home/j_examples.md

 <br/>

-Follow the instructions on the [use](/g4home/use/) page to load the Geant4 environment.
+Follow the commands on the [use](/g4home/use/) page to load the Geant4 environment.

-In these instructions we will compile the `examples/basic/B5` , but it could be any other subdir in `$G4INSTALL/source/examples/`.
+In the following instructions we will compile the `examples/basic/B5` example, but it could be any other available in `$G4INSTALL/source/examples/`.

 ```

 mkdir build_B5
 cd build_B5
 cmake  -DGeant4_DIR=$G4INSTALL/lib/cmake/Geant4 $G4INSTALL/source/examples/basic/B5
 make -j 4

 ```

-Change `lib` to `lib64` when necessary.
+Change `lib` to `lib64` if necessary.

 <div class="info">
 	If you want to modify the examples, we recommend to copy the example to a different directory and work there.